tfrengler/TMech.AudioNormalizer/README.md

 MP3             | VBR (Variable Bitrate) ~245 kbps, highest quality. |
 OPUS            | 160 kbps |
 AAC             | 192 kbps.
 In addition AAC files have their metadata moved to the beginning of the file so they are more streaming friendly (using the +faststart flag) |

-MP3  => VBR (Variable Bitrate) ~245 kbps, highest quality.
-OPUS => 160 kbps
-AAC  => 192 kbps.
-In addition AAC files have their metadata moved to the beginning of the file so they are more streaming friendly (using the +faststart flag)

 As a result some files might be smaller in size (particularly mp3 which are often in CBR 320 kpbs) but could also be bigger.